UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 Because the structure is the same as Exercise 1, see exercise 1 for details.

-Step 1: load the modules needed
+Exercise 2.1: load the modules needed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here we need an older Python module,